quanteda/tutorials.quanteda.io/content/_index.en.markdown

 The **quanteda** team has created several additonal useful [resources](http://quanteda.io/help/), such as vignettes, replications, a cheatsheet and a comparison to other text analysis packages to get you started.
 The chapter [Install quanteda](introduction/install) explains how to install R, RStudio and **quanteda**.

 This tutorial is created for workshops held by the **quanteda** team.
-For the first time, we used the website in the Workshop _Introduction to Quantitative Text Analysis using Quanteda_ at the [WZB Berlin Social Science Center](https://www.wzb.eu/en) on January 31, 2018.

 All chapters are work in progress.
 Contributions in the form of feedback, comments, code, and bug reports are most welcome.